GSA/cio.gov-redo/_events/2019-09-10-cio-bootcamp.md

 title: CIO Bootcamp & eXchange
 start-date: August 29, 19
 end-date: August 29, 19
-description: CIO Bootcamp for new and seasoned CIOs, CISOs, and their Deputies.
+description: Full day Bootcamp for new and seasoned CIOs, CISOs, and their Deputies.
-overview: This day long event brings together new and seasoned CIOs, CISOs, and their Deputies to help agency IT leadership learn more about the CIO Council and how to get involved.
+overview: This day long event from 9am-4pm brings together new and seasoned CIOs, CISOs, and their Deputies to help agency IT leadership learn more about the CIO Council and how to get involved.
+Event is held at GSA AT 1800 F St. NW, Washington, DC.
 image: books.jpg
 image-alt: Stack of colorful books
 ---